UP

 National Gallery, London

-De Hooch is credited with the, almost single handed, invention of one of the most popular motifs in genre painting while he was in Delft: scenes of private, urban courtyards.
+De Hooch is credited with almost single-handedly inventing one of the most popular motifs in genre painting while in Delft: scenes of private, urban courtyards (fig. 5).

-"Courtyards were an intrinsic feature of Dutch domestic architecture and were either constructed within the middle of a house or at its very back.
+"Courtyards were an intrinsic feature of Dutch domestic architecture, and were either constructed within the middle of a house or at its very back.
 Houses in Dutch cities were customarily built close together on long, narrow lots.
 One function of the courtyard was to provide light to their interiors.
 Despite de Hooch's habit of including instantly identifiable structure in the background, his pictures do not simply duplicate real courtyards in paint.
-Thus, the artist's representations of courtyards, like his interior scenes, were, ultimately, contrived, skillfully combining direct observation of his immediate surroundings with prevalent pictorial conventions."4 His domestic scenes had an important influence on the development of the motif.
+Thus, the artist's representations of courtyards, like his interior scenes, were, ultimately, contrived, skillfully combining direct observation of his immediate surroundings with prevalent pictorial conventions."Wayne Franits, Pieter de Hooch: A Woman Preparing Bread and Butter for a Boy, Getty Museum Studies on Art (Los Angeles: J. Paul Getty Museum, 2006), 16.
+His domestic scenes had an important influence on the development of the motif.

 The light, perspective and descriptive detail of de Hooch's mature works are often so believable that they appear to be faithful records of actual sites.
-They are, however, in significant part, fruit of the painter's imagination and compositional skill.
+They are, however, significantly a product of the painter's imagination and compositional skill.
 "Glimpses of Delft monuments, including the Oude Kerk, the Nieuwe Kerk, the Town Hall and the Old Town Wall, regularly appear in his outdoor scenes.
-Yet the recurrence of altered and relocated details confirms that these paintings include fictitious assemblages of naturalistic motifs."6
+Yet the recurrence of altered and relocated details confirms that these paintings include fictitious assemblages of naturalistic motifs."Peter C. Sutton, Pieter De Hoogh: Complete Edition (Oxford: Yale University Press and Wadsworth Atheneum, 1980), 25.

 After he left Delft, de Hooch began to paint for wealthier patrons in Amsterdam, although he lived in the poorest areas of the city.
-There, the quality of his work gradually deteriorated, perhaps caused by the death of his wife in 1667.
+In Amsterdam, the quality of his work gradually deteriorated, a decline that may have been influenced by his wife's death in 1667.
 He died in 1684 in an Amsterdam insane asylum, though the circumstances of his admission are unknown.

 † FOOTNOTES †